mpldr/gomod-recter/index.md

   exposed somewhere else
 	- versions can be retrieved from Go Proxies, so these are easy.
 	  Reimplementing `git ls-remote` is considered out of scope.
+- generate SSL certificates
+	- nginx and caddy are very mature reverse proxies and can be configured way better and more detailed.
+This is to encourage the use of a reverse proxy.

 ## How to deploy it